BozhidarVelikov/Handy-Console/README.md

 ## Creating Commands

 When using Handy Console, you will probably want to create your custom commands to fit your needs.
-To do this, you need to add the
+To do this, you need to add the ```Command``` tag.
+For example:

 ```C#
 using HandyConsole;